 The primary vision for the Norwegian housing policy is adequate and secure housing for all.

 The Housing and Building Department in the Ministry of Local Government and Modernisation is responsible for implementing the government’s housing and building policy.
 Housing and building policy objectives are achieved through financial and legislative instruments, competence development, guidelines and information.
-The Norwegian State Housing Bank, the National Office of Building Technology and Administration, and the Rent Disputes Tribunal in Oslo and Akershus all work closely with the Department.
+The Norwegian State Housing Bank, the Norwegian Building Authority and the Rent Disputes Tribunal all work closely with the Department.

-The overall objectives of the government’s housing and building policy are
+The goals for the housing and building policy that are outlined in these White Papers are:

 Another task for the Department is combating poverty and homelessness by providing homes for those who are unable to gain access to the housing market.
 Thus it assists persons with low incomes, such as refugees and persons with disabilities in setting up a home.

 As part of the efforts to promote sustainable quality, security and high aesthetic standards in the built environment, the Department takes measures to reduce energy use and the use of building materials that are hazardous to health and the environment.
 It promotes awareness and knowledge of good building practices and sound urban settlement development, and takes measures to reduce building errors and building faults and damages.

 The Department seeks to ensure that a larger number of homes, buildings and outdoor spaces are based on universal design principles, and promotes awareness and knowledge of universal design among consumers, local government authorities and key actors involved in the building process.

 The Department participates in the United Nations Human Settlements Programme HABITAT, which deals with challenges such as providing adequate shelter for the deprived urban and rural poor, dealing with increasing urbanisation, and promoting democracy.